DarraghReid/dara-MS1/README.md

 * Also, since this is a single-paged site, there is just one footer.

-* Instead of a single image in the homepage, I decided a manual carousel was a better option.
+* Instead of a single image in the home page, I decided a manual carousel was a better option.

 * The layout of the video section also deviates from the wireframe.
 The live site displays 3 videos per row on large screens, and two videos per row on medium and small screens.